The 6 Personality Types and How They Impact Your Career Choice

 Most likely to lead and persuade, this group was born to sell and tend to value business or politics.
 They see themselves as being social and ambitious and these folks really have the skill for getting a group of people to lean a certain way.
 They are careful to avoid people who are too scientific and analytical but are definitely drawn to a career choice where working in groups is common.

 Best when working: In groups and with all types of people in a leadership position

 Best career choice for the Enterprising type:

 - Sales Manager

 - Hotel Manager

-A member of this group would probably prefer to work with numbers, records or machines.
+A member of this group would probably prefer a career choice where they can work with numbers, records, or machines.
 They enjoy repetitive tasks done in an orderly fashion and like to avoid ambiguous activities.
 They see themselves as organized and good at following directions.
-They value success in business, and enjoy working with other people but do best in small, systematic groups where they know their responsibilities.
+They value success in business and enjoy working with other people, but do best in small, systematic groups where they know their responsibilities.

 Compatible with: Enterprising or Realistic

 - Bank Teller

 When planning your office’s environment, consider the variance in career choice these six categories tend to enjoy working in.